 2. Ullman, Montague, and Krippner, Stanley (with Alan Vaughan).
 Dream Telepathy.
 2nd ed., Jefferson, N.C.: McFarland, 1989.
 A report of the experiments on telepathic dreams conducted at Maimonides Medical Center in New York, including a limited survey of spontaneous dream telepathy cases.

-1. Edward F. Kelly, Emily Williams Kelly, Adam Crabtree, Alan Gauld, Michael Grosso, and Bruce Greyson have co-authored Irreducible Mind: Toward a Psychology for the 21st Century.
+2. Irreducible Mind: Toward a Psychology for the 21st Century.
+Edward F. Kelly, Emily Williams Kelly, Adam Crabtree, Alan Gauld, Michael Grosso, and Bruce Greyson co-authored this book.
 Current mainstream scientific opinion holds that all aspects of human mind and consciousness are generated by physical processes occurring in the brain.
 This book demonstrates with empirical evidence that this reductive materialism is not only incomplete but false.